Namibian Desert Trails

 NOTE: Sometimes the trail is walked the other way around and the landscape will be seen at different times of the day than described above.
 This is at Tok Tokkie Trail's discretion.

-• All meals (2 x breakfasts, 1 x lunch, 2 x dinners) • Beer, wine, soft drinks, tea, coffee and juice are freely available in overnight camps • Services of a guide, a "back-up" crew and luggage transport for the duration of the trail • Walking in a small and personal group of 2-8 guests (larger groups on request) • Group transfer to the starting point of the trail.
-Please arrive latest by 2 pm • NamibRand Nature Reserve park fees (stated as per date of print)
+• 2 breakfasts, 1 lunch, 2 dinners • Beer, wine, soft drinks, tea, coffee and juice are freely available in overnight camps • Services of a guide, a back-up crew and luggage transport for the duration of the trail • Walking in a small and personal group of 2-8 guests (larger groups on request) • NamibRand Nature Reserve park fees (stated as per date of print)

 Pricing (per person) $NZD